 For a detailed history of the artist and his work visit Wendy’s blog, featuring more than 200 essays on Rodrigue, his early years, and current projects. www.wendyrodrigue.com.

-Blue Dog Cafe of Lake Charles is owned and operated by Steve Santillo and George Rodrigue’s two sons, Andre and Jacques.
+Blue Dog Cafe of Lake Charles is owned and operated by George Rodrigue’s two sons, Andre and Jacques, along with George's long-time friend, Steve Santillo.